J. L. HUDSON,

 A massive and detailed work, covering thousands of plants, giving a fantastic amount of

 ethnological information.
-All uses from edible, medicinal & dye plants, to plants used in
+All uses from edible, medicinal and dye plants, to plants used in

-construction, for industrial use, for cosmetics & perfumes, magical and superstitious uses,
+construction, for industrial use, for cosmetics and perfumes, magical and superstitious uses,

 results of pharmacological research, plant myths, firewoods, fish-poisons, walking sticks, war